oxtopus/dagger/README.md

 ### Dagger configuration

-Every dagger project must have a dagger configuration consisting of a file at the root of the project, resolvable from the CI branch.
+Every dagger project must have a dagger configuration consisting of a file at the root of the project, resolvable from the stable branch.
 The configuration file should be easily identifiable (for example, `dagger.cfg`), and in a format that is easily human-readable and human-editable.
 At a minimum, the configuration must identify the development branch and a validation command.

 ### Bootstrapping a dagger project

-If no CI branch exists, one will be created as an oprhan commit establishing an initial dagger configuration:
+If no stable branch exists, one will be created as an oprhan commit establishing an initial dagger configuration:

   ```